Faculty » Faculty of Humanities and Social Sciences

 3. Knowledge Organization & Management: KM development; Knowledge acquisitions; Knowledge-based system; KM in different aspects/areas; Ontology; Metadata

-4. Information System and Technology: MIS; Expert system; Decision support system; Digital Libraries & archives; Institutional repository; information system for different aspect/areas
+4. Information System and Studies: MIS; Expert system; Decision support system; Digital Libraries & archives; Institutional repository; information system for different aspect/areas

 5. Learning & Information Literacy Development: Community learning; Courseware development; e-learning; Virtual classroom; Web-based instruction; Information Literacy